Cratis Major Releases

 The developer experience has been enhanced in several ways:

-- Static code analysis and code fixes integrated into the .NET client, helping you catch issues at compile time
+- Static code analysis and code fixes integrated into both Chronicle and Arc (Arc + Chronicle), helping you catch issues at compile time and follow best practices

 - Webhook-based observers allowing arbitrary webhook endpoints to receive events